 Liguria, in North-Western Italy, is a huge rocky arch that stretches from Tuscany to the border with France.

-The fake facades
+The fake facades of Camogli

 Today there aren’t many sails anymore.
 But still, the view from the seaside is amazing, especially at sunset: a row of high yellow buildings ornate with Baroque façades.
 But when you pay a bit more attention, you realize it’s just a trompe l’ oeil.
 Everything (even some of the windows) is painted over the masonry.